MangiolaLaboratory/HPCell/README.md

 2) Just inbclude row counts in the `RNA` assay
 3) Include only one sample
 4) Be named SAMPLE_NAME.rds
+5) All SAMPLE_NAME should be unique for each sample (if a sample has different timepoints the SAMPLE_NAME should be made unique, for example SAMPLE_NAME_TIME_POINT)

 You should copy those files in your input directory, for example